Coordinating users of shared facilities via data-driven predictive assistants and game theory: Proofs and extensions for Section sec:alg

-for all $t\geq 0$ with $Q_t$ some function of the covariance structure as detailed in the proof of this proposition. \spar In particular, $Q_t$ is such that, if there is no observation noise in the latent-state model, i.e., $\var(E_{Y}^0) = 0$, then $\pi$ coincides with Expodamp (Algorithm \extref{alg:expodamp}) when setting $\alpha:=(1-\beta)^{-1}$. \spar Then, at each stage $t$,
+for all $t\geq 0$ with $Q_t$ some function of the covariance structure as detailed in Eq.~\ref{supp:eqn:Q} of the proof of this proposition. \spar In particular, $Q_t$ is such that, if there is no observation noise in the latent-state model, i.e., $\var(E_{Y}^t) = 0$, then $\pi$ coincides with Expodamp (Algorithm \extref{alg:expodamp}) when setting $\alpha:=(1-\beta)^{-1}$ for the true $\beta$ of Eq.~\extref{eqn:gamma}. \spar Assume $\E(E_{Y}^t) = 0, t \geq 1$.
+Then \footnote{One can also make the more general statements about $\pi$ minimizing the \emph{cumulative (over time)} loss.
+To see that the ``local'' statement (for individual $t$) implies more global statements observe two things: First, $A^t$ influences only $Y^t$ but no future $Y^{t'}, t' > t$, and so term-wise optimization coincides with cumulative optimization.
+Second, $\pi$ as defined above does the optimal thing at stage $t$ regardless of how $A^{t'}, t' < t$ was picked, in case we feed what $\pi$ would have outputted at stage $t-1$, instead of the actual $A^{t-1}$, into $\pi$ at stage $t$.} , at each stage $t$, $\lpointpredt = 0$ and